Skip to content

 • Safeguarding is about creating a safe, fair and inclusive environment for everyone involved in sport, especially athletes, that is free from abuse, discrimination or harassment.
 Safeguarding is focused on changing the culture of sport, stopping poor behaviour and providing avenues for people to raise and report their concerns.

-QAS Athlete Safeguarding Statement of Commitment
+View the full QAS Athlete Safeguarding Commitment Statement

-Ensuring athlete and staff education on safeguarding is crucial.
+Ensuring athletes and staff education on safeguarding is crucial.
 The QAS provides education resources and may require completion of Sport Integrity Australia's safeguarding online courses.
 These courses offer comprehensive education on safeguarding practices and are easily accessible.

 Visit the Sport Integrity Australia website for further information on the safeguarding education they offer.